 For some people, sitting down at the end of the day in a quiet room with a cup of tea is a great way to relax.
-It can help relieve the stress of a busy day, but that is not the only way that drinking tea can help.
+It can help relieve the stress of a busy day, but that is not the only way drinking tea can help.
 It is also possible that drinking tea can improve your oral health.
 It surprises many people to find out the ways that this can happen.

 What Does Green Tea Do

 In addition to impacting the growth of bacteria and preventing the bacteria from reaching healthy gum tissue, green tea also can help reduce the production of acid in the mouth.
-It does this by impacting the enzymes that break down the sugar and the acids that normally eat away at the enamel of the teeth.
+It does this by impacting the enzymes that break down the sugar and the acids that generally eat away at the enamel of the teeth.

 Other Teas Can Help